stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c --> a
 ```

-Grandchildren are allowed to reference grantparents.
 However, the converse is not true in general.

 ```mermaid
 ---